Day 1: Dev Environment Setup

 % poetry --version

-You should see the installed version number.
+You should see the installed version number (something like Poetry (version 2.1.4)).

 Create Your Project